 (6) In this section —

-“Commonwealth Minister” means a Minister of State for the Commonwealth administering Part IV of the Trade Practices Act.
+Commonwealth Minister means a Minister of State for the Commonwealth administering Part IV of the Trade Practices Act.

 9. Special provisions

 The references in sections 45 and 45B of the Competition Code of this or another participating jurisdiction to “the commencement of this section” are to be regarded as references to the commencement of the provision of the law of the jurisdiction that provides that the Competition Code text as in force for the time being applies as a law of the jurisdiction.